Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the general case

-We now combine the ingredients above to prove a structure and regularity theorem for $\theta^r$-definable sets in $G$, in the case that $G$ is pseudofinite and $\theta(x;\ybar)$ is an arbitrary invariant NIP formula.
+We now combine the above ingredients to prove a structure and regularity theorem for $\theta^r$-definable sets in a sufficiently saturated pseudofinite group $G$, where $\theta(x;\ybar)$ is an arbitrary invariant NIP formula.
+Recall that we use $\mu$ for the pseudofinite counting measure.